jundalisay/sp/content/en/research/schopenhauer/world/vol-3/chapter-46c.md

 enables them to procure with the greatest exertion sustenance for their own lives and food for their offspring; therefore if a brute loses a limb, or even the full use of one, it must generally perish.

-Even of the human race, powerful as are the weapons it pos- sesses in understanding and reason, nine-tenths live in constant 386 The World as Will and Idea (Vol. 3 of 3) conflict with want, always balancing themselves with difficulty and effort upon the brink of destruction.
+Even of the human race, powerful as are the weapons it possesses in understanding and reason, nine-tenths live in constant conflict with want, always balancing themselves with difficulty and effort upon the brink of destruction.
 Thus throughout, as for the continuance of the whole, so also for that of each individual being the conditions are barely and scantily given, but nothing